vana-com/vana-satya-proof-template-temporary/README.md

     gsc-my-proof
    ```

-If you wish to use Gramine-enabled SGX features like sealing, remote attestation, etc., you may need to mount additional volumes and devices:
+If your application relies on Gramine-enabled SGX features like sealing, remote attestation, etc., you may need to mount additional volumes and devices:

    ```
     docker run \